Entry to Netherlands: Visas, Residence, Work Permits

 Note that not all countries in the Schengen Area are European Union (EU) members, such as Norway and Switzerland

 There are officially no passport controls for travel between Schengen countries.
-However, due to the current refugee crisis it is likely that some forms of passport checks will be re-instated in 2018 for travel within the Schengen area.
+However, due to the current refugee crisis it could be that some forms of passport checks may be re-instated in 2019 for travel within the Schengen area.

 Short Stays: Visa-Free, Schengen Tourist/Business Visa